riverliway/QuantumComputingSG/Quantum Computing Survival Guide.md

 $$
 This product will produce an $m\times n$ matrix when $\bold{u}$ is an $m\times1$ vector and $\bold{v}$ is an $n\times1$ vector.

-The _Hermitian transpose_, or _conjugate transpose_, is an operation performed on a vector or matrix.
-This combines a transpose with taking the complex conjugate of each entry.
-This document will use the notation $A^\dagger$, although $A^H$ is also commonly used.

 ### [2.4](#QCSG)   Bloch Sphere Model

 Now that we have a proper system of notation to discuss quantum states, we will extend our model of a pbit to the full model of a quantum bit, also called a _qubit_.
 Quantum particles have the ability to randomly collapse to a basis state, but they also have another key attribute called _phase_.